liamromanis101/Snecky/README.md

 * SNMP versions 1 and 2c.
 SNMPv3 support not completed.
 * STP

-Snecky has been converted to Python 3 and testing using Phython version 3.8.3.
+snecky-0.9.2a.py has been converted to Python 3 and tested using Phython version 3.8.3.

 TODO:
  shit loads